nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to create a new group and enters the group name and students' names or Student IDs.
+1. User requests to create a new group and enters the group name and students' names or NUSNET IDs.
 2. Source Control creates the group with the specified students.

     Use case ends.